ChenyangQiQi/FateZero/README.md

 ## Todo

-- [x] Release the edit config for teaser
+- [x] Release the edit config for the teaser
 - [x] Memory and runtime profiling
 - [x] Hands-on guidance of hyperparameters tuning
 - [x] Colab
-- [x] Release configs for other result and in-the-wild dataset
+- [x] Release configs for other results and in-the-wild dataset
   <!-- - [x] Style editing: done
   - [-] Attribute editing: in progress -->
-- [x] hugging-face: inprogress
+- [x] hugging-face: in progress
 - [ ] Tune-a-video optimization and shape editing configs
 - [ ] Release more application